filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 On a decentralized, peer-to-peer network like IPFS, we can use cryptographic hashing to confirm that any number of peers are storing exact copies of our data.
 However, we're depending on the generosity of those parties and have no guarantee that our data will continue to be replicated over time.
 Filecoin, on the other hand, adds an incentive layer to promote long term, verifiable storage on the decentralized web.

 To see if providing storage and/or retrieval is right for you, consider the requirements and rewards for this growing field of opportunity.
-As a provider, you can benefit from some of the directions it's growing in and you may even have ideas to contribute.
+As a provider, you can benefit from the ways it's growing and you may even have ideas to contribute.

 ## Types of provider

 The Filecoin network has multiple types of providers:

 - _Storage providers_: responsible for storing files and data on the network
-- _Retrieval providers_: will be responsible for providing quick pipes to retrieve files
+- _Retrieval providers_: (under development) will be responsible for providing quick pipes to retrieve files
 - _Repair providers_: to be implemented

 **Storage providers** are the heart of the network.
 They earn Filecoin by storing data for clients and computing cryptographic proofs to verify storage across time, and they earn rewards for adding new blocks of data.
 The probability of earning transaction fees and block rewards is proportional to the amount of storage the storage provider contributes to the Filecoin network.

 **Retrieval providers** will be the veins of the network.
-They will earn Filecoin by winning bids and provider-fees, determined by the market value of the file's size they're retrieving.
+They will earn Filecoin by winning bids and provider-fees, determined by the market value of the file they're retrieving.
 A retrieval providers’s bandwidth and bid/initial-response-time for deals (i.e., speed and how close to the client) will determine its ability to close retrieval deals on the network.
 The maximum bandwidth of a retrieval provider will set the total quantity of deals it can make.

 ## Hardware requirements

 The hardware requirements for providers are very demanding, but once you acquire them, they're not expected to increase in the foreseeable future.
 Money spent on hardware should provide you with many years of reliable service, paying for themselves several times over.

-You'll need this hardware, not just to facilitate storage and retrieval, but also to regularly run some computationally expensive operations, called proofs.
+You'll need this hardware, not just to facilitate storage, but also to regularly run some computationally expensive operations, called proofs.
 You need to regularly run proofs that show that you're continuing to dedicate storage space to the same data you received.

 Here's a general idea of the minimum hardware you'll need for providing storage: